Andres Rodriguez (show jumper): Career

 Rodríguez decided to become a professional rider at the age of 12 and started competing in horse shows.
 He won the final in the children category in 1996, a competition for young children under 14, then won the silver medal in the junior category in the 2001 South American Championships.

 Rodríguez trained with Nelson and Rodrigo Pessoa (BRA) from 2002 to 2006, in Belgium where the Pessoa family was based.
 This allowed him to compete in Europe.
-In 2005, he was a member of team Venezuela and helped claimed the team silver medal at the Bolivarian Games in Bogota, Colombia.
-His finished in eighth position individually.
+In 2005, he was a member of team Venezuela and helped claim the team silver medal at the Bolivarian Games in Bogota, Colombia.
+He finished in eighth position individually.

 In 2013 he placed in the Las Vegas National Horse Show, the Fort Classic Grand Prix and the World Cup Grand Prix in Las Vegas.

 In 2014, Rodríguez competed at the Central American and Caribbean Games in Veracruz, Mexico, and helped his team win the bronze medal.
 This result qualified the country for the 2015 PanAmerican Games in Toronto, Canada, where he won the individual silver medal.
 In 2015 he won in Wellington, Lexington, and Spruce Meadows and Rodriguez broke into the world top 50 in show jumping.
 The silver medal at the PanAmerican Games in Toronto and his subsequent qualification to Rio de Janeiro's 2016 Summer Olympics enabled him to place forty-second worldwide in the October's world rankings and second in the Latin America rankings.